-20. The Remedy for the Intoxication of Human Knowledge: Humility
+20. The Remedy for the Intoxication of Human Knowledge: Humility.

 1. The Phalangist practises the Lord’s commandment, which is that of charity.
-The love of the heavenly Father and the love of Jesus Christ, his Saviour and therefore his closest neighbour, lead him to love his human brethren.
+The love of the heavenly Father and the love of Jesus Christ, his Saviour and therefore his closest neighbour, leads him to love his human brethren.
 There is no perfect love of God without the grace of Jesus Christ and no love of Jesus Christ without love of one’s neighbour.
-And every man, at least in hope, is our Christian brother.
+Every man, at least in hope, is our Christian brother.
 For Jesus has made a law of His example : He loved us first who as yet did not love Him, and He loved us with the greatest love to the extent of giving His life as a ransom, that He might have us for His brethren.

 This divine charity comes and goes from the Saviour to all men redeemed through His Blood, from the innocent to the criminal, from the nearest to the most distant, including the very poorest, the most abandoned of infidels, and every man, even the cruellest enemy.